course-details-portlet

 • Water chemistry and microbiology

-• Mechanical, biological and chemical treatment processes.
+• Design of mechanical, biological and chemical treatment processes.

 • Decentralized and source-separated treatment systems.

-• Sensor technologies for plant monitoring
+• Sensor technologies and modelling techniques for plant monitoring

 Learning outcome